tvuchova/micro-service/README.md

    eureka.client.fetchRegistry = false
    server.port = 8761</i>

-  Zipkin is a distributed tracing system.
-It helps gather timing data needed to troubleshoot latency problems in microservice architectures.
+  <br><b>Zipkin</b> is a distributed tracing system.
+It helps gather timing data needed to troubleshoot latency problems in
+  microservice architectures.
 It manages both the collection and lookup of this data.
   For this examples we have multiple configurations ,which may run on multiple environments.

-  Zuul Server is a gateway application that handles all the requests and does the dynamic routing of microservice applications.
+  <br><b>Zuul Server</b> is a gateway application that handles all the requests and does the dynamic routing of microservice applications.
   The Zuul  Server is also known as Edge Server.

-  For Example, /api/user is mapped to the user service and /api/products is mapped to the product service and Zuul Server dynamically    routes the requests to the respective backend application.( @EnableZuulProxy)
+  <br>For Example, /api/user is mapped to the user service and /api/products is mapped to the product service and Zuul Server
+  dynamically    routes the requests to the respective backend application.( @EnableZuulProxy)

-  Currency exchange microservice is used to convert one currency to another and take convertion rate from database:
+ <br> Currency exchange microservice is used to convert one currency to another and take convertion rate from database:
-    localhost:8100/currency_exchange/from/USD/to/EUR,will return in json converion rate from USD to EUR.
+   <br> localhost:8100/currency_exchange/from/USD/to/EUR,will return in json converion rate from USD to EUR.

-  Currency converion microservice will calculate and return the converted amount:
+ <br> Currency converion microservice will calculate and return the converted amount:
-    localhost:8100/currency_convertion/from/USD/to/EUR/quantity/1000
+  <br>  localhost:8100/currency_convertion/from/USD/to/EUR/quantity/1000